mgalande/memory-leak-finder/README.md

 To build the library run `make`.

+##### Note

-Note: The library must be built for the same architecture as that of the executable that needs to be traced for memory leaks.
+The library must be built for the same architecture as that of the executable that needs to be traced for memory leaks.

 Usage
 ------

-Once the library is built here are the instructions for how to use it.

-* Copy the library `libtml.so` to the system where your executable is
+Once the library is built, copy the library `libtml.so` to the system that has the executable.

-* Use the following command prefix before launching the executable
+Use the following command to launch the executable:

     LD_PRELOAD=./libtml.so <executable-path> [arguments]

-* Once started the library will produce a text file `tml.txt` that will contain the traced logs of `malloc`, `realloc`, and `free`.
+The library will produce a text file `tml.txt` that will contain the traced logs of `malloc`, `realloc`, and `free`.